Botanical Ingredient

 Ocimum basilicum 'Purpurascens'

-Purple basil is a striking ornamental and medicinal variety of Ocimum basilicum, distinguished by its deep burgundy leaves, higher anthocyanin content, and a slightly spicier, more complex aromatic profile than sweet basil.
-The anthocyanins responsible for its color are potent antioxidants and anti-inflammatory agents, layering additional skin-protective benefit on top of the eugenol and linalool shared with its green counterparts.
+Purple basil is a striking ornamental variety of Ocimum basilicum, distinguished by its deep burgundy leaves, higher anthocyanin content, and a slightly spicier, more complex aromatic profile than sweet basil.
+The anthocyanins responsible for its color are potent antioxidants, layering additional skin-conditioning benefit on top of the eugenol and linalool shared with its green counterparts.
 Like all basils, purple basil thrives in the heat and humidity of Florida summers.

 Traditional Uses

-- Culinary and medicinal herb in Asian and Mediterranean traditions
+- Culinary and traditional herb in Asian and Mediterranean cultures

 Key Properties